GeoscienceAustralia/ptha/propagation/SWALS/README.md

 * [./examples/nthmp/Tauranga_harbour_Tohoku_tsunami/](./examples/nthmp/Tauranga_harbour_Tohoku_tsunami) which simulates the Tohoku tsunami at Tauranga harbour, NZ, and compares with velocity and tide-gauge observations.
 * [./examples/periodic_multidomain/](./examples/periodic_multidomain) which illustrates a global multidomain with periodic east-west boundaries

-The above models can be run with OpenMP and/or coarrays, and illustrate use of the multidomain class.
+The above models can be run with OpenMP and/or MPI (or coarrays), and illustrate use of the multidomain class.
 Another useful example is:

 * [./examples/generic_model/](./examples/generic_model) which can run basic single-grid spherical coordinate models, e.g. for oceanic-scale tsunami modelling.
-This supports OpenMP but not coarrays.
+This supports OpenMP but not MPI/coarray.

 ## Advanced compilation